 - 8 oz tomato sauce

 - 2 T tomato paste

 - 1/4 tsp paprika

 - 1 1/2 c shredded cheddar cheese *see notes

 - 1 c milk (I used 2%) *see notes

 - Heat olive oil in a large skillet over medium high heat.
 When hot, add ground beef and cook, breaking up with the back of your spoon until cooked and no longer pink.
 Drain excess grease.

 - Add onion and garlic, and cook another 2-3 minutes, until onion is translucent and garlic fragrant.

 - Stir in tomato sauce, tomato paste, beef broth, and spices.
 Then add pasta and give it a stir.
-Make sure liquid is just over the pasta.
-Add a little more if need be.
-Bring to a boil, then reduce heat, cover and simmer for 15-20 minutes, until liquid has reduced and pasta is cooked to your liking.
+Make sure liquid is over the pasta.
+Bring to a boil, then reduce heat, cover and simmer for 15-20 minutes, until liquid has reduced and pasta is cooked.

 - Stir in milk and cheese until creamy.
+Simmer for 5-10 extra minutes if you want it to thicken up a little more.
 Serve in bowls with chopped parsley.